-3. Effect of existing liens.
-When a credit sale transaction involves property that is being used as a trade-in (an automobile, for example) and that has a lien exceeding the value of the trade-in, the total sale price is affected by the amount of any cash provided.
-(See comment 2(a) (18)-3.)
-To illustrate, assume a consumer finances the purchase of an automobile with a cash price of \$20,000.
-Another vehicle used as a trade-in has a value of \$8,000 but has an existing lien of \$ 10,000, leaving a \$ 2,000 deficit that the consumer must finance. i.
+i.
 If the consumer pays \$ 1,500 in cash, the creditor may apply the cash first to the lien, leaving a \$ 500 deficit, and reflect a down payment of \$ 0.
-The total sale price would include the \$ 20,000 cash price, an additional \$ 500 financed under § 226.18(b) (2), and the amount of the finance charge. (emphasis added) Alternatively, the creditor may reflect a down payment of \$ 1,500 and finance the \$ 2,000 deficit.
-In that case, the total sale price would include the sum of the \$20,000 cash price, the \$2,000 lien payoff amount as an additional amount financed, and the amount of the finance charge. ii.
+The total sale price would include the \$ 20,000 cash price, an additional \$ 500 financed under \$ 226.18(b) (2), and the amount of the finance charge. (emphasis added) Alternatively, the creditor may reflect a down payment of \$ 1,500 and finance the \$ 2,000 deficit.
+In that case, the total sale price would include the sum of the \$ 20,000 cash price, the \$ 2,000 lien payoff amount as an additional amount financed, and the amount of the finance charge.

+ii.
 If the consumer pays \$ 3,000 in cash, the creditor may apply the cash first to extinguish the lien and reflect the remainder as a down payment of \$ 1,000.
-The total sale price would reflect the \$20,000 cash price and the amount of the finance charge.
-(The cash payment extinguishes the trade-in deficit and no charges are added under § 226.18(b) (2).)
-Alternatively, the creditor may elect to reflect a down payment of \$3,000 and finance the \$2,000 deficit.
-In that case, the total sale price would include the sum of the \$20,000 cash price, the \$2,000 lien payoff amount as an additional amount financed, and the amount of the finance charge.
+The total sale price would reflect the \$ 20,000 cash price and the amount of the finance charge.
+(The cash payment extinguishes the trade-in deficit and no charges are added under \$ 226.18(b) (2).)
+Alternatively, the creditor may elect to reflect a down payment of \$ 3,000 and finance the \$ 2,000 deficit.
+In that case, the total sale price would include the sum of the \$ 20,000 cash price, the \$ 2,000 lien payoff amount as an additional amount financed, and the amount of the finance charge.

-The quoted paragraph shows that the Federal Reserve intended that any negative equity amount be added to the cash price on the new vehicle and that the total should be shown to the buyer as a single amount, "total sale price."
-Elsewhere the Regulation (12 CFR 226.18(b)) requires that negative equity amounts be shown as part of the "Amount Financed."
+The highlighted part of the quoted paragraph shows that the Federal Reserve intended that any negative equity amount be added to the cash price on the new vehicle to be shown as a single amount in the "total sale price" disclosure.

+Elsewhere the Regulation (12 C.F.R.
+226.18(b)) requires that negative equity amounts be shown as part of the "Amount Financed."
 The implication to the buyer and to the creditor from this single disclosure of the "total price" and "amount financed," (i.e. amount secured) is that the negative equity will have the same status as the cash price of the new vehicle.
 Since the seller's security interest for the cash price of the new vehicle is indisputably a "purchase-money" security interest, it follows that the Federal Reserve's direction to bundle the negative equity with the cash price is a direction to secure it with a "purchase-money security interest."

 III.
-STATE LAW, COMMERCIAL PRACTICE AND PUBLIC POLICY AFFIRM NUVELL'S READING
+STATE LAW, COMMERCIAL PRACTICE AND PUBLIC POLICY AFFIRM NUVELL'S READING law is a rich source of help.